kukukaka/next.js/_posts/empathic-research.md

 “We try to ignore opinions ... even in the qualitative sessions.
 Because opinions are essentially worthless.
 They don’t repeat.
 Opinions require a huge sample size to find trends.
 But cognitive behavior repeats over a very small sample size.

 Young, Indi; Young, Indi.
 Practical Empathy (p.
 129).
 Rosenfeld Media.
 Edición de Kindle.

+Empathy is built through the willingness to take time to discover the deep-down thoughts and reactions that make another person tick.
+It is purposely setting out to comprehend another person’s cognitive and emotional states.
+Empathy then gives you the ability to try on that person’s perspective—to think and react as she might in a given scenario.

+ You drop into a neutral frame of mind, try to discover the deeper reasons behind what she is saying, and shut down your own thinking and emotions

+To develop empathy, you listen for these three things: • Reasoning (inner thinking) • Reactions • Guiding principles